University of Vermont logo

 Key Highlights

-• Designated an "R1: Doctoral University—Very high research activity," affirming its leading role in research.
+• Designated an "R1: Doctoral University – Very high research activity," with a 50% increase in research funding to $250 million.

-• Pioneered religious freedom in its charter and was the first American university to admit women (1875) and African Americans (1877) into Phi Beta Kappa.
+• Pioneered inclusivity by being the first American institution to declare no religious preference in its charter, and the first to admit women (1871) and African Americans (1877) into Phi Beta Kappa.

-• The Grossman School of Business is ranked 5th globally for social and environmental impact MBAs (Corporate Knights, 2023) and 2nd best Green MBA in the U.S. (Princeton Review, 2024).
+• The Grossman School of Business is ranked 5th best MBA globally for social and environmental impact (Corporate Knights, 2023) and 2nd best Green MBA in the U.S. (Princeton Review, 2024).

 Timeline